 Dolby-E guard band on downstream equipment.
 If the start line is set outside the valid range specified by Dolby, the line number will be displayed in RED.

-Relative to Ideal If this check box is checked, the line number displayed is relative to the Dolby
+Relative to Ideal If this check box is checked, the line number displayed is relative to the Dolby modified by the user to test downstream equipment.

 'Ideal Line' for that video format.